-Dayton Sex Crimes Defense Lawyers
+Dayton Sex Crime Defense Lawyers

-Criminal Defense Attorneys Fighting Sex Crime Charges in Dayton
+Experienced Sex Crime Attorneys in Dayton

 Anyone accused of a sex offense in Dayton quickly learns that “innocent until proven guilty” does not always apply, especially in the court of public opinion.
 The Duke Lacrosse Scandal is merely one example of how the accusation alone can change your life.
 Those accused of committing a sex offense in Dayton are entitled to the same constitutional and procedural protections applicable to all criminal defendants in Ohio.
 This includes the right to confront witnesses, the right to remain silent, and the right to have an experienced Dayton sex crimes defense lawyer on your side from investigation to appeal.
 Contrary to public opinion, you are innocent of an Ohio sex crime until proven guilty beyond a reasonable doubt.

 Sex crimes are more troubling than most crimes in Ohio.
 Just the news of your arrest, and the charges showing up on your record, can possibly derail your life and ruin your reputation.
 A conviction obviously makes the situation much worse as it could involve a harsh penalty including a long-term prison sentence, fines, and mandatory sex offender registration potentially for life.
 The moment that you are suspected of committing a sex crime, you can count on the police trying to get you to talk – and for the prosecutor to get out the gloves to bring the charges.

 You already know that this type of charge can take an extreme toll on your life as you know it.
 Your freedom, family, friends, and career could all be severely affected.
 For this reason, you will want to touch base with a criminal defense attorney, who is someone that can carefully review your criminal charges, hear your side of the story, and provide you with essential guidance and direction.